 However, the early 1980s proved to be troublesome.
 Ray saw a crash coming.

-The market began an incredible bull run and Bridgewater went almost broke.
+The market began an incredible bull run, and Bridgewater almost went broke.
 Ray had to lay off all his employees and take multiple loans to stay afloat.
 Fortunately, he learned from his mistakes.

-- Selling its research and market analysis.
+- It is selling its research and market analysis.

 - Consulting fees for businesses

 The last strategy proved to be the most successful.
 The company began maturing when it signed McDonald’s and began managing the World Bank, Mobil Oil, and Eastman Kodak pension fund.

 When I said Ray learned from his mistakes, he did.
 Instead of putting his eggs in one basket, he realized that market diversification is the key to long-term success.